MumMumMum/DL_Interview/README.md

     Linear model cascade with non     linear model to make a stable non linear model to get more comples jobs done.
 Relus are hideen layers and non linear models
  .
 Back prop, computes derivate and thus gradient for each of wt in model
  .Model save restore fine tune
  .Add more layers for better models.
  .Regularization:are measures taken to avoid over fitting.
     1. Stop training once validation scores are good.
     2. L2 regularizing add term L2 to loss which penalize the large wt.
     3. Info flowing from 1 ly to other passes thru activation layer, here in drop out some % of info is drop to increase generalization

+    L1 regu is lasso
+    L2 regu is ridge

+    Statistical Invariance, helps in wt sharing and leads to convolution Networks Covnets share parameters across space npt recurent networks RNN